 Proof of payment

 Include a copy of the proof of electronic payment.
-For the various fees, refer to the latest Government Gazette in this regard, as well as Guideline 17.02 bank details, 9.33 Payments
+For the various fees, refer to the latest Government Gazette in this regard, as well asSAHPRA_Payment Guideline_May 2021.

 Letter of authorisation for communication on behalf of the applicant/PHCR

-The application must be signed by the pharmacist responsible for the compilation of the application.
-This should be an original signature (scanned signature not acceptable).
+The application must be signed by the pharmacist responsible for the compilation of the application..
 Attach an individualised, person specific letter of authorisation for the signatory, issued by the Person responsible for the overall management and control of the business (CEO).

 Note that such a letter is not required for the Responsible Pharmacist if the Responsible Pharmacist signs the application.